Skip to main content

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 Here’s an image showing a Canadian tank in England.
-To see my entire collection of Star Weekly covers, and I’m adding a new one almost every week, click: Star Weekly At War.
+See my entire collection here: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!